-The Summit X150 series switches, Summit X250e series switches, Summit X350 series switches, Summit X450e series switches, and Summit X450a series switches are called the Summit family switches when referred to collectively.
+The Summit X150 series switches, Summit X250e series switches, Summit X350 series switches, Summit X450 series switches, Summit X450e series switches, and Summit X450a series switches are called the Summit family switches when referred to collectively.

 This guide is intended for use by network administrators responsible for installing and setting up network equipment.
 It assumes a basic working knowledge of: